jerryagenyi/naija-news-hub/docs/dev/development-tasks.md

 - Using MkDocs with Material theme for documentation
 - Using Pydantic for configuration management and validation
 - Using PostgreSQL for database storage
+- Using FastAPI for API development due to its performance and ease of use
+- Using SQLAlchemy for ORM to simplify database operations
+- Using pytest for testing framework
+- Using GitHub Actions for CI/CD

 ### Challenges and Solutions
 - Challenge: Nigerian news websites have varying structures